YossiAbutbul/YossiAbutbul/README.md

 with RF systems and lab instruments, which is where I learned that most of engineering is repetitive work waiting to be automated.

-Now I mostly write software.
-My favorite projects sit at the seam between the two worlds: a full-stack RF Report Generator that pulls live measurements from lab instruments and renders 2D/3D radiation plots, a pipeline CPU simulator I built to internalize what I was learning in architecture class, and a two-pass assembler in ANSI C90 because someone had to.

 **Currently:** CS student + RF/automation work on the side
 **Previously:** IDF Intelligence Corps, Unit 81